The Reputation – State of the Nation · 2026

 The unfiltered view — and the boutique band exposed

-Company's average Google ratingListings per office per year
+Company's average Google ratingListings per office (2-year window)

 Under 3★36